How to File LLC Quarterly Taxes? (Simple Guide)

 Step 1: Check Whether You're Required to Pay Estimated Taxes

-You are required to make estimated tax payments if you expect to owe at least $500 in federal taxes for the current year after subtracting your withholding and credits.
-I was able to determine this by reviewing my return from last year.
+You're required to make estimated tax payments if you expect to owe at least $1,000 in federal taxes for the year — after subtracting your withholding and credits.
+For C corporations, that threshold drops to $500.

 Step 2: Work Out When You'll Pay

-If your quarterly tax payments don't cover all four periods, you'll have to make up the difference with a payment for the annual return.
-If this is still not enough, it won't be an issue as long as you've paid enough in each quarter.
+If your quarterly payments don't cover all four periods, you'll need to make up the difference with your annual return.
+That said, as long as you've paid enough in each individual quarter, a remaining balance at year-end won't trigger a penalty.

 Step 3: Calculate How Much Tax You'll Owe